MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Where-Object.md

 Indicates that this cmdlet gets objects if none of the items in the property value is an exact match for the specified value.

-For example: `Get-Process | where ProcessName -NotContains "Svchost"`
+For example: `Get-Process | Where-Object ProcessName -NotContains "Svchost"`

 **NotContains** refers to a collection of values and is true if the collection doesn't contain any items that are an exact match for the specified value.
 If the input is a single object, PowerShell